 Can you confidently maintain your vision and core values while at the same time embracing flexibility around product lines and service delivery?
 Be aware that you will need to think on your feet and adapt to changes quickly.
 Not only that, you will often need to be the change.
 Product lines and production numbers will need to shift with demand and customer feedback.
-Certainly you will want to maintain your values and stick to your original vision and goals; but pay attention to the vagaries of the world around you and flex and adapt as you need to in order to keep your products fresh and in demand.
+Certainly, you will want to maintain your values and stick to your original vision and goals; but pay attention to the vagaries of the world around you and flex and adapt as you need to to keep your products fresh and in demand.
 Do not rest on your laurels.
 Always look at ways you can improve your product.

 Are you prepared to maintain the control of your business even when offered money?

 An interesting question as you imagine your eyes lighting up at the thought of someone wanting to invest in your dream.
-Before you leap though, know this . . . smart business owners usually stress the necessity of maintaining control in order to drive the consistent vision and values of your business.
+Before you leap though, know this . . . smart business owners usually stress the necessity of maintaining control to drive the consistent vision and values of your business.
 What does that mean for you?
-Certainly you can consider the impact of investors on your cash flow while at the same time insisting on maintaining production and operational controls.
+Certainly, you can consider the impact of investors on your cash flow while at the same time insisting on maintaining production and operational controls.
 More than anything, successful business owners pay attention and carefully weigh the factors that may be associated with the addition of external dollars.
 Best of all, successful business owners build their business as though it will always be theirs.
 They plan and proceed with those thoughts in mind building a solid brand along the way.